 - 1. Health Plan Hawaii Plus (HMSA);

 - 2. SelectHealth (Utah and part of Idaho);

 - 3. Independent Health (upstate New York);

-- 4. Kaiser FHP of California-Northern;
+- 4. Kaiser FHP of California-Northern; and

-- 5. Kaiser FHP of California-Southern;
+- 5. Kaiser FHP of California-Southern.

-- 6. Kaiser FHP of Georgia; and

-- 7. Kaiser FHP of the Mid-Atlantic States.

 For more information, contact the insured HMO provider in your state.
 Coverage may be available only on an after-tax basis if your covered children are not your tax dependents, and other costs may apply.